yusifsalam/voimanosto-archive/README.md

 | CLOUDINARY_API_KEY    |       cloudinary api key        |
 | CLOUDINARY_CLOUD_NAME |      cloudinary cloud name      |
 | CLOUDINARY_API_SECRET |    cloudinary api secret key    |

+### Known Issues

+Firefox does not render some elements correctly and the animations can be choppy even on powerful machines, so the use of Firefox is discouraged for now; Chrome and Safari are recommended instead.